About Prostate Cancer

 The growth and survival of prostate cancer tumors rely primarily on the functioning of the androgen receptor signaling pathway.
 This pathway is activated by the binding of androgens, such as testosterone and DHT, to the androgen receptor in prostate cancer cells.
 The first line of treatment for prostate cancer involves androgen deprivation therapy with hormones that reduce testosterone levels to those that are similar to the levels found in men who have been surgically castrated.

 Over the past two years, the medical community’s understanding of the most significant resistance mechanisms to currently-available CRPC therapies has matured.
-In a growing number of published studies, C-terminal loss, or the truncation of a portion of the androgen receptor, has emerged as a primary driver of resistance.
+In a growing number of published studies C-terminal loss, or the truncation of a portion of the androgen receptor, has emerged as a primary driver of resistance.
 The AR-V7 splice variant is the most common form of C-terminal loss.
+We are focusing our late-stage development of galeterone on CRPC patients whose prostate cancer tumor cells express AR-V7.

 Efstathiou E et al, Eur.
 Urology, 2014; Antonarakis E et al, AACR, ASCO, ESMO, NEJM, 2014; Efstathiou E et al, ASCO, 2014; Scher H et al, ESMO, 2014